This slow cooker carne asada recipe makes tender and juicy seasoned flank steak that is

 - Searing – Searing the steak before slow cooking is optional but highly recommended.
 Searing locks in the juices and adds more flavor.
 If you have one of those slow cookers where you can sear directly in the insert, even better.
 You can save yourself the work of washing another pan but still have the benefit of seared meat.

 - Garlic – I like using a garlic peeler to remove the sticky garlic skins but you can also mince your garlic with a reliable garlic press.

-- Orange juice and lime juice – These citrus flavors are what make carne asada unique so don’t skip them.
+- Orange juice and lime juice – The citrus helps tenderize the meat.
 Use orange juice without pulp and freshly squeezed or pre-packaged lime juice.

 - Toppings – Some ideas for toppings are pico de gallo, avocado or guacamole, shredded lettuce, red onions, jalapenos, cilantro, and cotija cheese or queso fresco.

 - Freeze – Once cooked, crockpot carne asada can be frozen for up to 3 months.

 What to Pair with Slow Cooker Carne Asada

 There are many ways to enjoy this recipe.
 Some quick ideas are:

 - Tacos – Put them in flour or corn tortillas and top with your favorite toppings.